 Estimation and Learning

-This book is about building robots that move with speed, efficiency, and grace.
-I believe that this can only be achieve through a tight coupling between mechanical design, passive dynamics, and nonlinear control synthesis.
-Therefore, these notes contain selected material from dynamical systems theory, as well as linear and nonlinear control.
+This book is about nonlinear dynamics and control, with a focus on mechanical systems.
+I've spent my career thinking about how to make robots move robustly, but also with speed, efficiency, and grace.
+I believe that this is best achieved through a tight coupling between mechanical design, passive dynamics, and nonlinear control synthesis.
+These notes contain selected material from dynamical systems theory, as well as linear and nonlinear control.
+But the dynamics of our robots quickly get too complex for us to handle with a pencil-and-paper approach.
+As a result, the primary focus of these notes is on computational approaches to control design, especially using optimization and machine learning.

 Although the material in the book comes from many sources, the presentation is targeted very specifically at a handful of robotics problems.
 Concepts are introduced only when and if they can help progress the capabilities we are trying to develop.
 Many of the disciplines that I am drawing from are traditionally very rigorous, to the point where the basic ideas can be hard to penetrate for someone that is new to the field.
 I've made a conscious effort in these notes to keep a very informal, conversational tone even when introducing these rigorous topics, and to reference the most powerful theorems but only to prove them when that proof would add particular insights without distracting from the mainstream presentation.
 I hope that the result is a broad but reasonably self-contained and readable manuscript that will be of use to any enthusiastic roboticist.